Rucchao/Rucchao.github.io/index.md

 I was awarded the Ph.D. degree in Computer Science, at University of Helsinki, Finland at June, 2021.
 I am very honored to have Prof. [Jiaheng Lu](https://www.cs.helsinki.fi/u/jilu/) as my Ph.D. supervisor.
 He is the leader of [UDBMS group](https://www.helsinki.fi/en/researchgroups/unified-database-management-systems-udbms).
 Prior to joining UH, I spent a wonderful year at School of Information, Renmin University of China (RUC) for Ph.D. studies.

-My current research topic focuses on performance benchmarking and optimization for cutting-edge data systems including AI-Enabled DBMSs, Cloud-Native Databases, and Big Data Systems.
+My current research topic focuses on performance benchmarking and optimization for cutting-edge data systems including HTAP databases, AI-Enhanced DBMSs, Cloud-Native Databases, and Big Data Systems.

 #### News